oppia/oppia-android/wiki/Writing-tests-with-good-behavioural-coverage.md

 The **`withdraw`** method serves as the single public entry point for withdrawing money from the account.
 It handles user validation, amount checking, optional file upload and printing of the receipt.
 By keeping the internal methods private, the class ensures that the operations are performed in a controlled manner while hiding the complexity of these operations from the user.

-## How to Write Tests for Public API
+## How to Write Tests for a Public API

 ```sh
 +---------+    +---------------+    +-----------+    +--------+